mattias-p/zonemaster/docs/specifications/tests/Consistency-TP/consistency01.md

 ### Inputs

-The domain name to be tested.
+ * The domain name to be tested.
+ * Allowed SOA serial tolerance.

 ### Ordered description of steps to be taken to execute the test case